odennav/icinga-monitoring-alerting-system/README.md

 It's a scalable and extensible software which can monitor large, complex environments across multiple locations.

-Also note Icinga collects and sends data from and to many existing DevOps tools, enabling you to create a tailored monitoring solution that perfectly fits your needs.

 The objective of this project is to monitor the availability of the cellusys machines(message-processors) in this guide.

 # Getting Started